 Galaxy Four

 Galaxy Four generally has better written action as well, and the Doctor's your man in this one as the central, heroic character.
 Though Steven and Vicki have excellent contributions to make as well, the Doctor is much more of the habitual, reasonable, lead problem-solver in this one, and it's a vast improvement over his usual season two antics.
 This story delivers well, keeping the level of drama high, interesting and logical all throughout as the final episode builds to a satisfying climax.

 All things considered, "Galaxy Four" is a top notch season three story, and a great example of the Hartnell era at its best.
-I'm still secretly hoping this one gets rediscovered on film earlier than many other missing Hartnell stories.
+I'm still secretly hoping that more of this one gets rediscovered on film earlier than many other missing Hartnell episodes.
 Had this story been a part of season two, it would have easily have come out on top as the best story, no contest.
 However, as a part of the more turbulent season three, there are a number of other excellent stories ready to give it a good run for its money.....

+Galaxy Four